 SUMMER MUSIC INSTITUTE

-Choir, Jazz, Music Industry and Orchestra
+Percussion, Jazz, Music Industry, Guitar Ensemble and Orchestra

 Summer Music Institute

-The College of the Arts Educational Outreach and the School of Music at Georgia State University are proud to announce the second annual Summer Music Institute, a week-long music camp for choral, jazz, music industry/audio, and orchestral students interested in growing as musicians.
+The College of the Arts Educational Outreach and the School of Music at Georgia State University are proud to announce the fourth annual Summer Music Institute, a week-long music camp for percussion, jazz, music industry/audio, and orchestral students interested in growing as musicians.
 Students who join the Summer Music Institute will engage with Georgia State faculty and students, and gain ensemble and musicianship skills, all while experiencing Georgia State’s thriving downtown environment.

-June
+June 16-20, 2025

 Learn from prominent Institute Faculty in a